Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-schedule-accompanied-appellant.content.md

 {% include 'parts/appeal-details.md' %}

-# Site visit scheduled

-We have now arranged for our inspector (or their representative) to visit {{site_address}}.

-You are not required to attend the site visit.

 # About the visit

-The purpose of the site visit is for the inspector to view the site and its surroundings.
+Our inspector (or their representative) will visit {{site_address}} at {{start_time}} on {{visit_date}}.

-If you see the inspector, you cannot give them any documents or discuss the appeal with them.
-The inspector will carry out the inspection on their own.
+You cannot give the inspector any documents or discuss the appeal with them.

-# What happens next
+# Who will attend

+You must attend the site visit with our inspector and a representative from the local planning authority.

-We will contact you when the inspector makes a decision.
+You will accompany the inspector throughout the visit.

+If you need to contact us, include our appeal reference number in any communication.

 The Planning Inspectorate
 {{team_email_address}}